 - Provide technical assistance to local governments and economic development organizations on their economic development activities, programs, and grant applications

 The CEDS is updated every five years through a comprehensive planning process that addresses the needs of the entire region.
 The EDD staff ensures that private, public, and community interests are represented in the composition of the CEDS Committee.
-The CEDS was updated in 2012 and adopted in October of 2012.
+The CEDS was updated in 2017 and adopted on August 9, 2017.

 The CEDS performs the following functions: